dgaydukov/cert-aws/sa/files/sa.md

 * agent - can be installed into ec2 and collect logs there to send them to x-ray for analysis
 * sampling - you can collect info only about small set of requests to be cost-effective (so if you want to test x-ray with cost-optimized you must sampling at low rate)
 * filter expression - can be used to filter all requests from x-ray
+* segment - json with original request and all subsequents call to AWS/HTTP_API/SQL your app made to serve this request (each ec2 send data about their work as segments)
+* trace - collect segments generated by single request
+* group - you can filter traces into groups using filter expression You can record additional info about request with:
+* annotations - key-value pairs with string/number/boolean values, indexed with filter expressions.
+Use it if you want to group traces
+* metadata - key-value pairs of any type, not indexed with filter expressions.
+Use when you want to store data, but not search.

 ###### WorkDocs
 It's managed/secure storage & share service with strong administrative controls.
 Users can comment on files, send them to others, upload new versions.